 GLOBAL MARKETS-Stocks rally, yuan surges as investors bet on China revival

 A Chinese economic revival bodes well for Australia and Europe, which count Beijing as their biggest trading partner.
-The euro was up 0.56% at $1.1311 and European shares jumped.
-The broad FTSEurofirst 300 index added 1.53% as stocks exposed to China - carmakers, industrials , energy firms and luxury goods makers - rose strongly.
+The euro advanced 0.55% to $1.1310 and European shares jumped.
+The broad FTSEurofirst 300 index added 1.53% as stocks exposed to China - carmakers, industrials, energy firms and luxury goods makers - rose strongly.
 Banks also rallied.

-Stephen Gallo, European head of FX strategy at BMO Financial Group, said the rally in Chinese stocks was the big catalyst, adding: "The only caveat is that China's economy is not driven purely by free-market forces.
+The rally in Chinese stocks was the big catalyst, said Stephen Gallo, European head of FX strategy at BMO Financial Group.
+"The only caveat is that China's economy is not driven purely by free-market forces.
 But if regulators in China are engineering a stronger equity market, it can still feed through to the rest of the world."
 China's offshore yuan was on track for its best day against the dollar since Dec.
-12, up 0.76 at 7.0148.
+12, up 0.76 at 7.0150.

-Chinese blue chips jumped 5.7% on top of a 7% gain last week to their highest in five years.
+Chinese blue chips jumped 5.7% on top of a 7% gain last week to their highest since June 2015.
 Even Japan's Nikkei , which has lagged due to a soft domestic economy, rose 1.8%.
-MSCI's All-Country World Index, a gauge of equity performance in 49 countries, rose 1.6%.
-Emerging markets rose 2.45%, their biggest single-day gain in three months.
+MSCI's All-Country World Index, a gauge of equity performance in 49 countries, rose 1.8%.
+Emerging markets jumped 2.59%, their biggest single-day gain in three months.

 Brent crude settled up 30 cents at $43.10 a barrel, while U.S. West Texas Intermediate crude fell 2 cents to settle at $40.63.
 Gold edged toward an almost eight-year high hit last week as the spike in coronavirus cases kept safety demand elevated, though the rally in equities and the strong U.S. services sector data limited the metal's advance.